Missing content? – Request curation!

 |Atezolizumab||Tecentriq||RG7446|MPDL3280A||Immune Checkpoint Inhibitor 141 PD-L1/PD-1 antibody 83||Tecentriq (atezolizumab) is a monoclonal antibody against PD-L1 (CD274), preventing activation of its receptor, potentially enhancing T-cell-mediated immune response to neoplasms and inhibiting T-cell inactivation (PMID: 29449897).
-Tecentriq (atezolizumab) is FDA approved for use in patients with advanced urothelial carcinoma, metastatic non-small cell lung cancer (NSCLC) progressed on platinum-containing therapy, in combination with bevacizumab, paclitaxel, and carboplatin for non-squamous NSCLC with no EGFR or ALK aberrations, in combination with paclitaxel protein-bound for advanced or metastatic triple-negative breast cancer expressing PD-L1, and in combination with carboplatin and etoposide for small cell lung cancer (FDA.gov).|
+Tecentriq (atezolizumab) is FDA approved for use in PD-L1 positive advanced or metastatic urothelial carcinoma not eligible for cisplatin-containing chemotherapy, in advanced or metastatic urothelial carcinoma not eligible for chemotherapy or progressed on platinum-based chemotherapy, in metastatic non-small cell lung cancer (NSCLC) progressed on platinum-containing therapy, as first-line therapy in metastatic NSCLC with high PD-L1 expression (TC>=50% or IC>=10%) and without EGFR or ALK alterations, for adjuvant treatment in patients with PD-L1-positive (>=1% tumor cell expression) NSCLC, in combination with bevacizumab, paclitaxel, and carboplatin as first-line therapy for non-squamous NSCLC with no EGFR or ALK aberrations, in combination with paclitaxel protein-bound and carboplatin in metastatic non-squamous NSCLC with no EGFR or ALK aberrations, in combination with paclitaxel protein-bound in advanced or metastatic triple-negative breast cancer expressing PD-L1, in combination with carboplatin and etoposide in extensive-stage small cell lung cancer, in combination with bevacizumab in hepatocellular carcinoma without prior systemic therapy, and in combination with cobimetinib and vemurafenib in BRAF V600-mutated melanoma (FDA.gov).|

 |Bevacizumab||Avastin||VEGF Antibody 9 VEGFR Inhibitor (Pan) 33||Avastin (bevacizumab) is a monoclonal antibody that binds VEGF and inhibits binding to VEGFR, potentially resulting in decreased tumor growth (PMID: 15136787).
 Avastin (bevacizumab) is FDA approved for use in colorectal cancer, non-small cell lung cancer, glioblastoma, renal cell carcinoma, cervical carcinoma, and ovarian cancer, and in combination with carboplatin and paclitaxel in epithelial ovarian, fallopian tube, or primary peritoneal cancer (FDA.gov).|

 |Exemestane||Aromasin||Aromatase Inhibitor 3||Aromasin (exemestane) is an aromatase inhibitor, which prevents the conversion of androgenic precursors to estrogens (NCI Drug Dictionary).|